smarty/changelog/sdk/python.md

 All notable changes to this project will be documented in this file.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+## [5.4.0] - 2026-03-10
+- international-street-api
+  - Fixed minimum lookup requirements: only country and either freeform or address1 are required.
+- Modernized build to produce wheels alongside sdist using `python3 -m build`.
+- Replaced deprecated `distutils` with `setuptools` for Python 3.12+ compatibility.
+- Added `publish` Makefile target for uploading to PyPI via `twine`.
+- Removed Python 2.7 classifier.

 ## [5.3.1] - 2026-03-06
 - us-street-api
   - Always send `match` strategy explicitly in requests (e.g., `match=strict` is no longer suppressed).